shreyash609/globalExceptionHandler/README.md

 # Exception Handling in Spring Boot

+Exception Handling in Spring Boot leverages some principle of Aspect Oriented Progamming .

+1.Separation of Concerns: Exception handling logic is separated from business logic.

+2.Modularity: Exception handling is modularized into separate classes or methods, making the codebase easier to maintain.

 There are two types of exception handling in Spring Boot:

 1. Local Exception
 2. Global Exception

-1.Local Exception Handling :It is used to handle specific class Exception in the project.
+1.Local Exception : This exception is particular to specific RestController class only

-2.Global Exception Handling: It is used to handle Exception of all the classes in the proejct.
+2.Global Exception : This exception is for the whole project.

 Following are the Annotations for Exception handling in spring Boot